Guide to R&D tax incentives part one: What exactly is R&D tax relief?

 Research & Development Expenditure Credit (RDEC)

-RDEC, also known as ‘Above the Line’ credit, is available to firms meeting the above non-SME criteria and also SMEs for grant-funded or subsidised expenditure.
-Following the recent increase in the RDEC rate from 11% to 12%, this equates to a total tax saving of 9.7% of total qualifying expenditure.
+RDEC, also known as ‘above the line’ credit, is available to firms meeting the above non-SME criteria and also SMEs for grant-funded or subsidised expenditure.
+Following the recent increase in the RDEC rate from 12% to 13%, this equates to a total tax saving of 11% of total qualifying expenditure, increasing to 20% for expenditure incurred on or after 1 April 2023 equating to a total tax saving of 15%.

 Research & Development Allowances (RDAs)